 First in Float Research

-The Laureate Institute for Brain Research is home to the world’s first research laboratory, the Float Clinic and Research Center (FCRC) investigating the effects of Floatation therapy on both the body and the brain, as well as exploring its potential as a therapeutic treatment for improving mental health and well-being in individuals with various forms of psychiatric disorders including anxiety, depression, or eating disorders.
+The Laureate Institute for Brain Research is home to the world’s first research laboratory investigating the effects of floatation therapy on both the body and the brain, as well as exploring its potential as a therapeutic treatment for improving mental health and well-being in individuals with various forms of psychiatric disorders including anxiety, depression, or eating disorders.

-HistoryThe FCRC is now directed by Dr. Sahib Khalsa following the departure of Dr. Justin Feinstein from LIBR, and it is in its 5th year of operation.
+HistoryThe FCRC is directed by Dr. Sahib Khalsa and it is in its 7th year of operation.
 Initial studies published in 2018 found that floating appears to quickly reduce levels of stress, muscle tension, and blood pressure in individuals with anxiety and depression.
 A study published in 2020 led by Dr. Khalsa found floating to be safe in outpatient individuals with eating disorders, and lowered levels of anxiety, stress, and blood pressure, as well as improved body image.
-A study published in 2021 led by Dr. Feinstein found patterns of reduced functional connectivity between region of the brain involved in mapping body sensation and self-representation in healthy individuals.
-This study provides the first functional neuroimaging evidence of the effects of floating on brain function.
+A study published in 2021 found patterns of reduced functional connectivity between region of the brain involved in mapping body sensation and self-representation in healthy individuals.
+This study provided the first functional neuroimaging evidence of the effects of floating on brain function.
+Another study published in 2022 found changes in heart rate variability and blood pressure during floating, providing further evidence that it lowers sympathetic arousal and alters the balance of autonomic nervous system functioning toward a parasympathetic state.

 |